volod-karpenko/Data-Science-Tutorials/Titanic/README.md

     - The tests listed below helped a lot in verifying the influence of different variables on the survival rate:
         - Two-Proportion z-Test
         - Chi-Square Test of Independence
         - Welch's t-Test
-        - The tests listed above helped a lot in verifying the influence of different variables on the survival rate.
 4. **Building Prediction Model**
     - Tree Models
     - *K*-Nearest Neighbors
     - Logistic Regression
     - Random Forest Classifiers
 5. **Cross-Validation**
     - I used cross-validation to evaluate models' performance.
-As well, I've used the following metrics instead of accuracy:
+I've used the following metrics instead of accuracy:
         - F1 Score
         - Precision
         - Recall